foxler2010/jump-the-volcano-3d/README.md

 A normal game usually starts with you having absolutely nothing.
 These parameters are just for if you want to resume an old game (yeah im lazy and didn't implement a 'saving' feature yet).
 I would reccomend leaving them at 0 so you start with 0 money and level 0 (now please don't come running to me if you lost your 'save' and can't get it back.
 This is not a long-term game.
 It can be played in the moment and you will still have fun.
 I don't care about your save, I really only made this feature to help with testing.)
 --END SIDE NOTE--

 4. Finally start playing.
-The game starts as soon as you hit enter on the "java main <parameters>" command.
+The game starts as soon as you hit enter on the "java top.drewssite.volcano.Main <parameters>" command.
 The rules are self-explanatory.
 You get options every turn and based on what you choose certain things happen.
 There is a lot of randomization involved so every game is different.

 5. That's it.
 Have fun playing Jump The Volcano!